fpfernandes/RFM_SalesAnalysis/README.md

 from #RFM
 ```
 <br/>
-I used the following skills to manipulate the data and create the dashboard in Power BI:
+<br/>I used the following skills to manipulate the data and create the dashboard in Power BI:<br/>
 - Slicers
 - DAX functions
 - Charting